NCU Limits and Capacities

 Setting NCU Limits can be an efficient way of managing a Resource Pool's (or project) costs.
 NCU Limits are defined by the following information:

-• NCU Limit (Capacity) - the number of NCU hours allocated for a specific period.
+NCU Limit (Capacity) - the number of NCU hours allocated for a specific period.
 Every time an application with an "Included" size mapped to this resource pool is run, it's using up from this capacity.
+For example, if you run an application with 2 CU size for 3 hours, that consumes 6 NCU hours.

-• NCU Limit Term Start - the start date when the NCU Limit takes effect.
-The limit takes effect at 00:00:00H of the start date.
+NCU Limit Term Start - the start date when the NCU Limit takes effect.
+This is the date of the start of your contract or the date of your last renewal.

-• NCU Limit Term End - the end date when the NCU hours allocated expires.
-The expiry takes effect at 23:59:59H of the end date.
+NCU Limit Term End - the end date when the NCU hours allocated expires.
+This is the end date of your subscription period.

 Tracking Your Consumption